-Homicide, the act of killing other individuals, is one of the most serious offenses a person can commit.
+Homicide, the act of killing another individual, is one of the most serious offenses a person can commit to human life.
 However, when talking about criminal homicide, it can be split into two distinct categories: murder and manslaughter.
 The difference between the two is based on the mindset of the killer at the time of the crime.

 Murder vs. Manslaughter vs. Homicide

 The difference between manslaughter and murder charges lies in the defendant’s intentions and premeditation.
 The order of severity from highest to lowest is:

 - First-degree murder;

 - Second-degree murder;